 Botulinum toxin is a purified substance derived from bacteria.
-The injection of Botulinum blocking nerve signals that tell sweat glands to produce.
+The injection of botulinum blocks nerve signals that tell sweat glands to produce.
 The result is skin that stays drier.

 WHAT YOU NEED TO KNOW

 - It’s safe.
-It’s extremely rare to see a complication to Botox that has been related to distant spread effect (affecting a distant muscle) when given at the proper dosages.
+It’s extremely rare to see a complication from Botox that has been related to distant spread effect (affecting a distant muscle) when given at the proper dosages.

 - It’s temporary.
-If it’s your first time to consider injections, it can be reassuring to know the effect won’t last.
+If it’s your first time considering injections, it can be reassuring to know the effect won’t last.

-- Botox are given with the tiniest of needles.
+- Botox is given with the tiniest of needles.
 Bruising is typically not an issue with Botox injections.

 - Palms are another popular area for hyperhidrosis treatment, as sweaty palms often keep people from shaking hands in social situations.